 Romance of the Canberra Light Bomber with the Indian Air Force

 The Canberra was an English light bomber manufactured by the English Electric Company.
-It was inducted into the Royal Air Force in 1951 after a prototype flew in 1949. the Canberra was a first generation jet bomber with a range of about 2000 miles. it flew at sub-sonic speed, but during its hey days was a lethal weapon of offence. the aircraft was powered by two rolls Royce Avon engines and was generally considered a reliable machine.
+It was inducted into the Royal Air Force in 1951 after a prototype flew in 1949.
+The Canberra was a first generation jet bomber with a range of about 2000 miles.
+It flew at sub-sonic speed, but during its heydays was a lethal weapon of offense.
+The aircraft was powered by two Rolls Royce Avon engines and was generally considered a reliable machine.

 The Indian Air Force opted for the Canberra and paid for it in hard currency.
 Two squadrons were equipped with the Canberra.
 The Plane generally had a crew of 2, one of who was the navigator.
 It could also carry 4 X 2000 Lb bombs and had a bombing sight that allowed precision bombing.

-In 1959 a secret mission was approved by the defence Minister Krishna Menon to photograph Pakistan airfields and hangers in the Punjab.
+In 1959, a secret mission was approved by the Defense Minister Krishna Menon to photograph Pakistan airfields and hangers in the Punjab.
 This information was vital for the IAF to plan any counter to the PAF.
 The mission was to take just about 10 minutes as the Pakistan Punjab borders India and their airfields at Sargodha, Lahore and Sialkot were close to India.

 The Canberra photo recce version took off from an Indian forward airfield on this mission.
 The plane was piloted by squadron leader Sengupta and the Navigator was Flight Lieutenant Rampal.
 The plan though top secret had been leaked to the PAF by a senior officer of the IAF, who was in a honey trap with Pakistan Muslim girl spy.

-The result of this leak was disastrous as the plane entered Pakistan airspace, a F-86 sabre jet, was already airborne and waiting for the Indian plane.
+The result of this leak was disastrous.
+As the plane entered Pakistan airspace, an F-86 Sabre Jet, was already airborne and waiting for the Indian plane.
 The plane which was flying at an altitude of 45000 ft was fired on and caught fire.
 The crew bailed out and suffered multiple injuries, but were picked up and taken to hospital in Lahore.
-The spy mission was a disaster and Krishna Menon and the Air Staff had to cut a sorry figure .
+The spy mission was a disaster and Krishna Menon and the Air Staff had to cut a sorry figure.

 The High of the Canberra: Bombing of Karachi